Have you just noticed that your not so charming dog is startling your beautiful baby when they bark?

 Can dog barking hurt babies’ ears?

-Looking at some simple statistics, a dog bark can easily hurt a baby’s ears in the fact they can damage them.
+Looking at some simple statistics, a dog bark can easily hurt a baby’s ears in the fact a bark is loud enough to damage them.

 It is thought that the loudest sound that babies can tolerate is around 80- 85 decibels.